inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 <br>

 ## CONNECT TO POSTGRES WITH PGCLI
-You can connect to the Postgres instance in the docker container using a CLI Client.
-We will be using PGCLI, a python library to access the database and submit querries.
+You can connect to the Postgres container using a CLI Client.
+We will be using the PGCLI python library to access the database and submit querries.

 ```bash
 pip install pgcli